-query query-expression &key database result-types flatp field-names => result query-expression An sql expression that represents an SQL query which is expected to return a (possibly empty) result set.

-database A database object.
-This will default to the value of \default-database\.
+query query-expression &key database result-types flatp field-names => resul query-expression An sql expression that represents an SQL query which is expected to return a database A database object.
+This will default to the value of default-database.